mjflores/Adaboost_DTC_SVC_LR/README.md

 # Classification_Adaboost_DTC_SVC_LR

-This is an example of classification
+This is an example of classification by using Adaboost

-This example uses Adaboost with DTC, SVC and LR over the iris dataset to make a classifer
+This example employs the ensemble learning technique known as Adaboost, integrating Decision Tree Classifier (DTC), Support Vector Classifier (SVC), and Logistic Regression (LR) as weak classifiers.
+The Iris dataset serves as the basis for training and evaluating this classifier..